canro91/canro91.github.io/_posts/2025-03-20-AISolvingAnExercise.md

 But that didn't surprise me as much as seeing all the tests turning green when I ran its solution.
 For a moment, I thought using a `DataTable` was a hallucination.
 [A veteran coder warned me about them]({% post_url 2025-02-24-AVeteranOnAI %}) the other day.

+If you're still skeptical, like me when I saw that function working, here's Microsoft official docs on [DataTable's Compute method](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable.compute?view=net-8.0).
+It's more Excel-like formulas inside a `DataTable`.
+The first parameter is an expression and the second one, a filter.

 OK, the thing was Phind referenced 4 sources.
-Two of them were Medium posts talking about evaluating math expressions, but nothing inside them related to the solution it used.
+Two of them were StackOverflow questions, one of them had the trick with the `DataTable`.
+But two of them were Medium posts talking about evaluating math expressions, but nothing inside them related to the solution it used.

 ## And in this corner, backed by Microsoft, Copiiiiilot